DSIN-INSA-Strasbourg/Hermes-doc/content/hermes/how-it-works/hermes-server/workflow.md

 If any exception is raised in step `2.`, this step is restarted until it succeeds.

-If any exception is raised in steps `3.` to `7.`, the cache is saved on disk, and the servers restart from step `3.`.
+If any exception is raised in steps `3.` to `7.`, the cache is saved on disk, and the server restart from step `3.`.